RedisBloom/RedisBloom/docs/Commands.md

 ### Description

-Check if one or more items exist, or certainly do not exist in the filter
+Determines if one or more items may exist in the filter or not.

 ### Parameters